 - Academic guidance which assists students and their parents to acquire knowledge of the curricula choices available to students, to plan a program of studies, arrange and interpret academic testing, and seek post-secondary academic opportunities. - Career guidance which helps students to acquire information and develop a plan of action about work, jobs, apprenticeships, and post-secondary educational and career opportunities. - Personal/social counseling which assists a student to develop an understanding of themselves, the rights and needs of others, how to resolve conflict and to define individual goals, reflecting their interests, abilities and aptitudes.
-Information and records of personal/social counseling will be kept confidential and separate from a student's educational records and not disclosed to third parties without prior parental consent or as otherwise provided by law.
-Parents may elect, by notifying their child's school in writing, to have their child not participate in personal/social counseling. - Employment counseling and placement services which furnish information relating to the employment opportunities available to students graduating from or leaving the public schools.
+Information and records of personal/social counseling will be kept confidential and separate from a student's educational records and not disclosed to third parties without prior parental consent or as otherwise provided by law. - Employment counseling and placement services which furnish information relating to the employment opportunities available to students graduating from or leaving the public schools.
 Such information will be provided to secondary students and will include all types of employment opportunities, including, but not limited to, apprenticeships, the military, career education schools, and the teaching profession.
 In providing such services, school counselors will consult and cooperate with the Virginia Employment Commission, the Department of Labor and Industry, local business and labor organizations, and career schools.

 No student will be required to participate in any counseling program to which the student's parents object.
+Parents wishing to opt their child out of school counseling services can do so by going into their Parent Portal, Selecting student developent and counseling on the left-hand side, and selecting the specific school counseling services for opt-out.
 The guidance and counseling program will not include the use of counseling techniques which are beyond the scope of the professional certification or training of counselors, including hypnosis, or other psychotherapeutic techniques that are normally employed in medical or clinical settings and focus on mental illness or psychopathology.